GluuFederation/docs-gluu-server-prod/docs/source/upgrade/index.md

             ```

             You do not have to execute the above command as you can simply go over your main override yaml used in 4.4 and adjust according to the 4.5 values.yaml.

             Go over your `values.yaml` and make sure it reflects all current information.
-Forexample, make sure your couchbase url and crt are filled and correct.
-Also make sure that your couchbase user and password are the new ones which you created in a previous step,  and that the couchbase superuser and superuser password are filled correctly.

-            Go over your `values.yaml` and make sure it reflects all current information.
-Forexample, make sure your couchbase url and crt are filled and correct.
-Also make sure that your couchbase user and password are the new ones which you created in a previous step,  and that the couchbase superuser and superuser password are filled correctly.

         1. Inside `values.yaml` set `global.upgrade.enabled` to `true` and `global.persistence.enabled` to `false`.